Fivell/policies/source/sections/07-systems_access_policy.md

    - Accounts that are inactive for over 90 days are removed.
 1. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
-This is the responsibility of Datica Customers to define, and not Datica.
+This is the responsibility of Versionista Customers to define, and not Versionista.
 1. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.